quii/learn-go-with-tests/structs/readme.md

 ## Refactor

-So far we have been talking about rectangles a lot but it's not reflected much in our code.
-We pass width and height `float64` to our functions, but they could be the width and height of a different shape.
+Our code does the job, but it doesn't contain anything explicit about rectangles.
+An unwary developer might try to supply the width and height of a triangle to these functions without realising they will return the wrong answer.

-We could name our functions more specifically but instead we could define our own _type_ called `Rectangle` which encapsulates this concept for us.
-We can then use that type as an argument to our functions instead.
+We could just give the functions more specific names like `RectangleArea`.
+A neater solution would be to add the define our own _type_ called `Rectangle` which encapsulates this concept for us.

+We can create a simple type using a **struct**.
 A struct is just a named collection of fields where you can store data.

 Declare a struct like this